In Les Echos 24 10 2018

-Multi-year energy programme in France, coal in Germany and Eastern Europe.
-Post anti-migrant populism, shall we have energy nationalism?
+Multi-year energy program in France, coal in Germany and Eastern Europe, post anti-migrant populism, shall we have energy nationalism?

 Germany is a pioneer in the response.
 In 1999, nuclear power produced 31% of Germany’s gross electricity while the new energy doctrine began.
 In 2005, Angela Merkel was elected; nuclear power was at 26%, then at 16% in 2013.
 In the meantime, renewable energies had increased by 400%, but lignite was still number one, and up by 15%.